Last Updated 11:00am, 7 April 2020

 There have been no statutory changes to the frequency or type of visits social workers need to undertake.
 Visits to children with a child protection plan, or in our care, remain a statutory duty to ensure their needs are being met and any risk of harm is being managed and/or prevented.

 Before social workers make a visit, they will telephone ahead and check that the household is well, self-isolating or unwell with Covid-19 symptoms.
+In line with Government guidelines, social workers will be wearing a mask and gloves when they visit, if they are not please ask them to do so.

 In some situations, we may need to conduct a ‘virtual visit’, guidance given to social workers is shared below.